-Technological outcomes are material products and systems developed for a specific function through technological practice.
+Technological outcomes are products and systems developed through technological practice for a specific purpose.
 A technological outcome is evaluated in terms of its fitness for purpose.
-Technological outcomes can be described by their physical and functional properties.
-When these properties are known, a technological outcome can be interpreted when embedded in its social and historical context.
-The function or use intended by the technologist that developed it is known as its 'proper' function.
+Technological outcomes can be described by their physical and functional nature.
+A technological outcome can only be interpreted when the social and historical context of its development and use are known.
+The term proper function is used to describe the function that the technologist intended the technological outcome to have and/or its socially accepted common use.
 If a technological outcome does not carry out its 'proper' function successfully it is described as a malfunction.
 Alternative functions are successful functions that have been evolved by end-users.
+Technological outcomes work together with non-technological entities and systems in the development of socio-technological environments.